 Celery Soup is light and delicious and can be made in a variety of ways.
 This recipe was given to me by a reader, Lesley.
 It uses leeks and bacon with the celery and adds the wonderful flourish of fennel seeds to create a delightful flavour.

 Really easy to make and warming.
-Ideal for Autumn days as the nights are starting to draw in.

 This Celery Soup is made with leeks.
 Add bacon or chicken for asome meat contenet or make as a vegetable soup.
 Deliciously light and warming